 I opened the mail the other day and found something that put a HUGE smile on my face.
 And if you’re a parent and an entrepreneur this story is gonna make you smile, too.

 While surfing the internet a few months ago, trying to connect with other dad bloggers, I stumbled across a website owned by Allan Branch, a dad and entrepreneur.
 The site is Less Accounting, and Allan fancies it as “bookkeeping software for business owners that dislike bookkeeping.”
 With many people looking to create their own business, they might find that may need help with their bookkeeping.
 Within a new business, it is not uncommon to find that a business is using someone similar to this Paro part-time CFO to help their bookkeeping.
-Bookkeeping is associated with while types of businesses, from father corporations to even the smallest businesses such as entrepreneurs, with some looking for nonprofit bookkeeping to help with their accounting and taxes.
+Bookkeeping is associated with all types of businesses, from father corporations to even the smallest businesses such as entrepreneurs, with some looking for nonprofit bookkeeping to help with their accounting and taxes.
 There are so many different types of bookkeeping and accounting firms that are often used by new business owners, and entrepreneurs as a way to keep track of their finances.
 Some freelancers and entrepreneurs often prefer to use an online bookkeeping business to help with their accounting as it is often convenient for them.
 Becoming an entrepreneur can seem a little daunting at first, but thankfully there are resources that can help even the newest parent entrepreneur get on their feet.
 It can also make you wonder what your children think of you taking on this non-conventional role.
 Fortunately, parent entrepreneurs like Allan are very much aware of this.

 I saw this title and cover and, as a dad of young twins, I was immediately moved.
 Allan says this book was inspired by a conversation he had with his seven-year old son, Jimmy.